Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 Step 3: Rakesh searching on MAPPS

-Step 4: Rakesh Confirms on MAPPS
+Step 4: Rakesh Confirms the booking on MAPPS

 Step 5: Rakesh updates the same in LeadSquare